millermedeiros/esformatter/CONTRIBUTING.md

 code.
 We will try hard to not rewrite the commit history of `master` branch but will do it for `-wip` branches.

+Sometimes we even open pull requests just to notify/discuss the work in progress, specially if it's a new feature or a bug that will take many days to solve.

 If you plan to implement a new feature check the existing branches, I will push all my local `-wip` branches if I don't complete the feature in the same day.
 So that should give a good idea on what I'm currently working.